Applied Technologies

 Geographic Information System (GIS)

 GIS is computer software that allows us to graphically represent various data layers.
 Our department has had GIS capabilities since 1995.
 We have recently improved web mapping capabilities to include creating mobile based apps for data collection in the field.
-The link below will move you to our GIS portal.
+GIS Maps for public use are available on the Planning & Zoning Department's site.

 Global Positioning System (GPS)